The Powerful Benefits Of Veterans Support Groups-đź’ś

 Sharing your experiences with other veterans is a great way to connect with others who understand what you've been through.
 Creating deep bonds and making new friends within support groups can also reduce the feeling of being alone.
 You can even learn coping strategies from fellow veterans that may help you deal with your own struggles.

-Veteran-led group meetings not only provide social support, they also encourage community, a sense of belonging, and assist in collective healing.
+Veteran-led group meetings provide social support, encourage community, a sense of belonging, and assist in collective healing.

 How to Find and Join a Veterans Support Group